 We hope you can attend and please remember to bring a mask if you have yet to be fully vaccinated.
 Thank you.

 |The Breeze Magazine|

-Instead of waiting to receive the magazine in your mailbox, you can always view the newest Breeze online on the Sun City Aliante website at https;//www.suncityaliante.org, within the last 3 days of the month.
+Instead of waiting to receive the magazine, you can view the newest Breeze online after August 28 on the Sun City Aliante website at https;//www.suncityaliante.org,

 Looking for vendors for home services?
 In the same area of the website, you can also browse though our list of advertisers and visit their websites by clicking on their logos.

 You will also find important information under